 What About Eligibility

 When it comes to which types of borrowers each company is willing to work with, both Best Egg and SoFi have similar eligibility criteria for personal loans.
-Both lenders require borrowers to:
+Both companies require borrowers to:

 - have a credit score that falls in the range of “good” to “excellent”